Edward Thurlow, 1st Baron Thurlow: Later life

+Thomas Creevey described Thurlow towards the end of his life:Thurlow was always dressed in a full suit of cloaths of the old fashion, great cuffs and massy buttons, great wig, long ruffles, &c.; the black eyebrows exceeded in size any I have ever seen, and his voice, tho' by no means devoid of melody, was a kind of rolling, murmuring thunder.
+He had great reading, particularly classical, and was a very distinguished, as well as most daring, converser.

 Personal life

-Thurlow had a number of illegitimate children Two of his daughters, Maria and Catharine, had their portrait painted by George Romney in 1783.
-Maria, who died in 1816, married Colonel Sir David Cunynghame of Milncraig, 5th Baronet, in 1801, and had several children.
+Thurlow had a number of illegitimate children Two of his daughters, Caroline and Catharine, had their portrait painted by George Romney in 1783.
 Catharine, who died in 1826, married Alexander Fraser, 17th Lord Saltoun, in 1815.
+Another daughter Maria, who died in 1816, married Colonel Sir David Cunynghame of Milncraig, 5th Baronet, in 1801, and had several children.